“I tell friends how supportive the professors and faculty are. Everyone has an open door, and they make success a true possibility.”

 All students must:

-The Part-Time Day Program is designed for those who work evenings, are stay-at-home parents, or have other commitments which prevent study in the evening.
+The Part-Time Day Program is designed for those who work evenings, are stay-at-home parents, or have other commitments that prevent study in the evening.
 Students in the day program will take classes with the full-time division students.

 All students have the same opportunities to participate in co-curricular and extra-curricular activities, including involvement in the school's centers & institutes, law review, competition teams, and externship and clinical programs.